The Stats period selector and compare mode

 Override the default by picking anything on the compare row.

-With compare on, every time-axis chart renders both periods side by side.
-Ranked tables (like Top Clients) render as two independent lists.
-A green dot marks the primary, a blue dot the compare.
+With compare on, every chart that runs along a timeline shows both periods side by side.
+Ranked lists (like Top Clients) show as two separate lists instead.
+A green dot marks the main period, a blue dot the one you're comparing to.

 "Fill to full" in compare mode

-When the primary is the current year (or current month) and the compare is a past one, the current side would normally cut off at today and the bars wouldn't line up.
-Compare mode silently extends the current side to the full year (or full month) so the buckets match.
+When the main period is the current year (or current month) and you compare it to a past one, the current side would normally stop at today and the bars wouldn't line up.
+Compare mode quietly stretches the current side out to the full year (or full month) so the two sets of bars match up.

 Outside compare mode, the current year still cuts off at today.